Employee Demands Extra Salary During Notice Period – How Should We Respond?

 tajsateesh

-Also, like Bhavik Gajjar mentioned, pl confirm what has been mentioned in the Appointment Letter.
-The options OPEN TO THE EMPLOYEE depends on this factor--so in a way, your hands could be tied based on this aspect.
+Also, as Bhavik Gajjar mentioned, please confirm what has been stated in the Appointment Letter.
+The options open to the employee depend on this factor—so in a way, your hands could be tied based on this aspect.

 TS